 My parents had seen this coming, sold up, and taken a huge gamble with a hare-brained scheme to buy a half-finished hotel in Nerja on the eastern Costa del Sol in Spain.
 For some completely unfathomable reason, my father preferred the thought of life under a brutal dictator against that of an inept bunch of socialists determined to bankrupt the country.

-“At least we’ll be warm when the lights go out.”
-Was his way of justifying it to us when we’d voted to go with him or stay.
+“At least we’ll be warm when the lights go out,” he said on more than one occasion as a way of justifying it to us.

-My two elder sisters Gloria and Diana had chosen to remain with their husbands and kids but the rest of us had elected to go.
-Well, most of us.
-My difficult elder brother Mark did not want to go at all, but he deferred to his wife Susan and two children Sally and Matthew who couldn’t wait.
+My two elder sisters, Gloria and Diana, had chosen to remain with their husbands and kids in the UK but the rest of us had elected to go to Spain.
+My difficult elder brother Mark did not want to go at all, but he deferred to his wife Susan and two children, Sally and Matthew, who couldn’t wait.
 To me, it sounded like an adventure in paradise.
-I was as excited as the kids when a few months later, with everything sold, we jumped into dad’s Rolls Royce and headed for the sun with great expectations.
+I was as excited as the kids when, a few months later, with everything sold, we jumped into dad’s Rolls Royce and headed for the sun with great expectations.

 It was a disaster.